 Under the Fair Housing Act of 1988 an owner must not refuse the request of a family that contains a person with a disability to make necessary and reasonable modifications to the unit.
 Such modifications are at the family's expense.
 The owner may require restoration of the unit to its original condition if the modification would interfere with the owner or next occupant's full enjoyment of the premises.
 The owner may not increase a customarily required security deposit.
 However, the landlord may negotiate a restoration agreement that requires the family to restore the unit and, if necessary to ensure the likelihood of restoration, may require the participant to pay a reasonable amount into an interest-bearing escrow account over a reasonable period of time.
 The interest in any such account accrues to the benefit of the participant.
 The owner may also require reasonable assurances that the quality of the work will be acceptable and that any required building permits will be obtained.
 [24 CFR 100.203; Notice 2003-31].
-Any owner that intends to negotiate a restoration agreement or require escrow amounts must submit the agreement to OHCD for review.

-Modifications to units to provide access for a person with a disability must meet all applicable HQS requirements and conform to the design, construction, or alteration of facilities contained in the

-UFAS and the ADA Accessibility Guidelines (ADAAG) [28 CFR 35.151(c) and Notice 2003-31] See Chapter 2 of this plan for additional information on reasonable accommodations for persons with disabilities.
+Modifications to units to provide access for a person with a disability must meet all applicable HQS requirements and conform to the design, construction, or alteration of facilities contained in the UFAS and the ADA Accessibility Guidelines (ADAAG) [28 CFR 35.151(c) and Notice 2003-31] See Chapter 2 of this plan for additional information on reasonable accommodations for persons with disabilities.